-The Internal Audit Plan 2021-22
+The Internal Audit Plan 2023-24

-17. The attached Plan for 2021-22 (Appendix) contains a wide scope of audits that should allow the HoIAS to form an opinion on the overall adequacy and effectiveness of the Council's control environment.
-It is mostly based on assurances required by Leicester City Council Directors and their management teams.
+- 19. The attached Plan for 2023-24 (Appendix 1) contains a wide scope of audits that should allow the HoIAS to form an opinion on the overall adequacy and effectiveness of the Council's control environment.
+It is sorted in order of the three control environment categories (governance, risk management and internal control) but often there is overlap of the categories and is mostly based on assurances required by Leicester City Council Directors and their management teams.
 It is comparable to the risks affecting other local authorities and contains risks highlighted by internal audit and risk management professionals.
-The HoIAS intends to provide a minimum of 800 days internal audit service.

-- 18. Most of the planned audits are an 'assurance' type, which requires undertaking an objective examination of evidence to reach an independent opinion on what assurance can be given that risk is being sufficiently mitigated.
+The HoIAS intends to provide a minimum of 800 days internal audit service. - 20.
+Most of the planned audits are an 'assurance' type, which requires undertaking an objective examination of evidence to reach an independent opinion on what assurance can be given that risk is being sufficiently mitigated.
 There are usually four levels of assurance: full; substantial; partial; and little.
 'Partial' ratings are normally given when the auditor has reported at least one high importance recommendation.
-These recommendations are reported in summary to this Committee and will stay within its domain until the HolAS is satisfied that action has been implemented (usually after a follow up audit has been conducted).
-Occasionally, the auditor might report several recommendations that individually are not graded high importance but collectively would require a targeted follow up to ensure improvements have been made. - 19.
-When it receives updates on completed audits, the Committee has a duty to review and challenge management's responsiveness to the internal audit findings and recommendations, seeking assurance that appropriate action has been taken where necessary and agreed recommendations have been implemented within a reasonable timescale. - 20.
+These recommendations are reported in summary to this Committee and will stay within its domain until the HoIAS is satisfied that action has been implemented (usually after a follow up audit has been conducted).
+Occasionally, the auditor might report several recommendations that individually are not graded high importance but collectively would require a targeted follow up to ensure improvements have been made. - 21.
+When it receives updates on completed audits, the Committee has a duty to review and challenge management's responsiveness to the internal audit findings and recommendations, seeking assurance that appropriate action has been taken where necessary and agreed recommendations have been implemented within a reasonable timescale.
+The Committee is authorised to seek any information it requires from any officer. - 22.
 LCCIAS also undertakes 'consulting' (advisory type audits).
-Examples include commentary on the effectiveness of management's intended control design and framework and potential implications of changes to/implementations of new systems, processes and policies. - 21.
-Some resources will be required for audits started in 2020-21 that will be finalised in 2021-22. - 22.
+Examples include commentary on the effectiveness of management's intended control design and framework and potential implications of changes to/implementations of new systems, processes, and policies. - 23.
+Some resources will be required for audits started in prior years that will be finalised in 2023-24. - 24.
 The plan aims to give the optimum audit coverage within the resources available.
-Though it is compiled and presented as a plan of work, it must be recognised that it is only a statement of intent, and there is a need for flexibility to review and adjust it as necessary in response to changes in business, risks and operations. - 23.
-It is likely that the 2021-22 plan will be more fluid than normal as a result of the continuing impact of the pandemic on the Council's operations.
-The HoIAS has taken account of new audit priorities to cover the new risks and changes from the impact of COVID-19 and that work will provide support for the annual opinion.
-The impact of COVID-19 and the capacity of the Council to respond will likely continue to vary as a result of a number of factors for instance further operational disruptions that impact on the access of internal auditors to key staff, information or systems. - 24.
-The HoIAS will discuss and agree any material changes with the Director of Finance and if required members of the Corporate Management Team and these would be reported to the Committee.
+Though it is compiled and presented as a plan of work, it must be recognised that it is only a statement of intent, and there is a need for flexibility to review and adjust it as necessary in response to changes in business, risks, and operations.

-25. Detailed Terms of Engagement covering each audit's scope and any areas for exclusion are agreed with the relevant risk owners in advance of each audit.
+- 25. The HoIAS will discuss and agree any material changes with the Head of Finance and if required members of the Corporate Management Team and these would be reported to the Committee. - 26.
+Detailed Terms of Engagement covering each audit's scope and any areas for exclusion are agreed with the relevant risk owners in advance of each audit.